openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Response {#credential_response_jwt_vc_json}

 The value of the `credential` claim in the credential response MUST be a JSON String.
-Credential is already a sequence of base64url-encoded values separated by period characters and MUST NOT be re-encoded.
+Credentials of this format are already a sequence of base64url-encoded values separated by period characters and MUST NOT be re-encoded.

 The following is a non-normative example of a credential issuance response with format `jwt_vc_json`.